 Please submit the application (link below) by the end of day on the deadline in your time zone.
 After submitting your application form, please send an email to RET@interplay.org to letting us know that you have submitted so that we can confirm receipt of your application.
 This will help us to avoid misunderstanding in case form submissions are not properly captured by the submission form.
 We also encourage you to type your answers in a saved document on your computer and then copy and paste them into the form in order to avoid the loss of your work.
 If you need additional time to complete your application, please email us to let us know of your plans to apply and to request a short extension—while we need to coordinate review, we are more eager to receive your application than to apply a strict deadline.

 Please review the InterPlay Racial Equity and Transformation Statement.

 Both the application & report form are Google forms which are submitted directly online.
-We suggest writing and saving your responses in a word file before cutting, pasting and submitting your form.
+We highly recommend writing and saving your responses in a word file before submitting your form.

 For any questions or inquiries please email RET@interplay.org.